tlecoz/XGPU/README.md

 - I'm (very) far from having tested every possibilities allowed by WebGPU.
   I think I covered most of common usecases but I can't ensure that every data-structure will work as expected.

-- Be aware that I'm new to WebGPU too.
-  This code is the 4th version of a library I started almost 10 months ago but I never written a computeShader before october 2022.